TMill3838/TMill3838/README.md

 ## Hi there 👋
 My name is Tylan Miller

-I am a student at UNA currebtly in my senior year
+I am a student at UNA currently in my senior year